wolfe-labs/DU-LuaC/README.md

 The compiler works by scanning and parsing `require` statements.
 It follows the following naming format: `Package:File`, though you should also be able to directly access a file in your current project by just pointing to the file instead.
 The `.lua` extension is not required.
 In cases where you try using `require` with an not found file, you will receive a small warning on your console but it won't fail the build, thus allowing to allow the game's built-in libraries, such as `dkjson`.

+To start using the CLI, please refer to our [Getting Started](https://github.com/wolfe-labs/DU-LuaC/wiki/Getting-Started) guide!

 ## Features

 Here's some extra goodies that you have by using the Lua CLI on your next project: